Upright and Wing: Prominence

 The Upright and Wing style was mostly associated with New England and the New Englanders who settled the Great Lakes region.
 A folk style that was developed for the rural settings, Upright and Wing enjoyed wide usage in both rural and urban settings.
 The style was popular for much of the 19th century spanning a time period from c.
 1830–90.
 The form is known as Temple and Wing in some academic circles.
+One of the best known examples of a gable-and-wing is the Governor Charles M. Croswell House in Adrian, Michigan.
+Croswell helped his uncle Daniel Hicks build this house in the early 1840s when he was a teenager and later purchased the home from his widowed aunt.
+Since 1927, the Lucy Wolcott Barnum Chapter of the National Society of the Daughters of the American Revolution has maintained the home as their local chapter meeting house.